Marzi77/First_AI_Repository/README.md

 # First_AI_Repository
-I will learn and write new machine code to this repository
+I will learn , write new machine code to this repository